Unhinged (1982 film): Plot

 The next day, Terry asks Norman if he has seen Nancy.
 Norman reveals that he never spoke with her, and instead tells her a confusing story about the two teenage girls who recently disappeared in the woods.
 At nightfall, Gloria regains consciousness, and Terry tells her she feels the two need to leave.
 When Terry leaves the room, an unseen figure attacks a sleeping Gloria, plunging a hatchet through her head.
 Later in the evening, Terry finds Gloria's room empty and asks Marion where she is.
 Marion suggests she may have gone outside for a breath of fresh air.
 As she steps outside, Terry is attacked and chased by Carl.
 She hides in a shed, where she discovers the dead bodies of her friends along with several other dismembered corpses.
 Carl breaks through the window and tries to grab her, but she manages to escape and runs back to the house as Carl chases after her.

 Hurrying into the attic, Terry obtains the handgun and shoots Carl in the head, killing him.
-Marion rushes upstairs after hearing the struggle, and chastises Terry for killing her brother.
+Marion rushes upstairs after hearing the struggle and chastises Terry for killing her brother.
 Terry responds by ordering Marion to search the shed.
 After a moment of silence, Marion, now speaking in a deep, masculine register, tells her that Carl had nothing to do with the corpses in the shed.
-Terry confusedly looks at Marion, who brandishes a machete.
+Terry looks at Marion in confusion, who brandishes a machete.
 Marion reveals that she is actually Mrs. Penrose's second son, and Carl's younger biological brother, who dresses and presents as a woman.
 Terry attempts to flee, but Marion knocks her to the ground and maniacally stabs her to death whilst raving about the pressures of her gender dysphoria, and of her obligations to care for her brother and mother.
 As Terry bleeds to death on the floor, Mrs. Penrose calls for Marion from downstairs, asking if there is a man up there.
 Marion, covered in blood, responds in her feminine voice: "No, mother."

 Production

 Development

 The original screenplay for Unhinged was written some time prior to late 1977 by Portland, Oregon native Don Gronquist and Reagan Ramsey, the latter of whom provided additional dialogue.
-The 145-page screenplay was registered for copyright in the United States on September 21, 1977.
+The 145-page screenplay was registered for copyright in the USA on September 21, 1977.
 Commenting on its origins, Gronquist said that he and Ramsey devised the story together while drinking together in local bars: "We were sitting there talking about, how cheap can we make a movie?
 How cheap could we make a commercially viable 35 mm film?"

 Prior to filming Unhinged, Gronquist had made his debut as a producer on the independent film Stark Raving Mad (1981), a biographical account of the murders committed by Charles Starkweather and Caril Ann Fugate.

 Unhinged was executive-produced by Dale Farr, with Dan Biggs serving as an associate producer.